Basic Usage

 Mason enforces that the main file be named after the package to enforce namespacing.
 MyPackage.chpl will be the first file listed in src/.

-You can create a package in a directory that differs from the mason package name with the mason {new,init} –name flag.
+Mason packages by default have the same name as the directory in which they are created.
+This name must be a legal Chapel identifier.
+However, you can have the Mason package name differ from the directory name by creating the package with the --name flag.
 This may be useful when creating a package in a directory that is an illegal Mason package name, such as names with dashes.
 For example,

 mason new illegal-module-name --name LegalModuleName